jbg469/Buffer-Overflow-Seed-Lab/Part2/Reports/Artifacts/jbg469-AppSec-Lab1-Part1.md

 ret =  0x7fffffffd890 + 160 # tried 100, 208 didn't work 150 and 160 did
 offset = 208 + 8
 ```
+when we add 100 to ret we get segmentation faul
+when we add 208 we get illegal operation
+150 is good
+160 is good